Synod of Arles

 Arles (ancient Arelate) in the south of Roman Gaul (modern France) hosted several councils or synods referred to as Concilium Arelatense in the history of the early Christian church.

 Council of Arles in 314

 The first council of Arles took place a year after the Edict of Milan, in which Christianity became a legal religion.
+The council is notable also for the presence of three British bishops — Eborius, Restitutus and Adelfius — documenting the presence of Christianity in Roman Britain.
 This council was the first called by Constantine and is the forerunner of the First Council of Nicaea.
 Augustine of Hippo called it an Ecumenical Council.
 It had the following outcomes: